JokingHero/CHOPOFF.jl/README.md

 ## About

-Julia package that allows to search for off-targets withing genome of interest allowing for arbitrary distance (allows for insertions, deletions and mismatches).
+Julia package that allows to search for guideRNA off-targets within genome of interest while allowing for arbitrary distance (allows for insertions, deletions and mismatches).

 It is fast and reliable.